-The first six are ( or should be) the same worldwide.
+The first six numbers of the code for an item are (or should be) the same worldwide.
 The numbers after that can differ per country.
 For example, if you source your goods from suppliers outside the European Union it is very important to check or ‘translate’ the provided codes to the codes used in the European Union.
-This to ensure that you work with valid & correct customs classification code.
+This is to ensure that you work with valid and correct customs classification codes.

-Determination of customs classification for your goods is a complex activity.
-Failing to comply with the applicable rules & regulations can form a serious threat for the continuity of your business.
-This is were a specialist can support to give advice or review the customs classification codes you are using.
+Determination of customs classification is a complex activity.
+Failing to comply with the applicable rules and regulations can form a serious threat for the continuity of your business.
+This is where a customs specialist can support to give advice or review the customs classification codes you are using.

 How long does it take to classify an item?

 The time effort to classify goods depends on the complexity of the products, material and products description and can take from 1 minute to half an hour per classification.
 Our classification specialists review required information to determine the right HS code.